-Fig. 8 presents the path anonymity for different group sizes with respect to the percentage of compromised nodes.
 As can be seen in the figure, the larger group size results in higher anonymity, since the possible set of next onion routers increases proportionally when the number of nodes in an onion group increases.
-This property is observed from Equation (16), i.e., the next onion router is identified with the probability of 1/g, should the node holding a message be compromised.
+This property is observed from Equation 16, i.e., the next onion router is identified with the probability of 1/q, should the node holding a message be compromised.
 On the other hand, one may be concerned that a larger group size seems to be insecure, since more nodes share a key to decrypt the corresponding onion layer.
-However, such a factor is not that crucial compared with the percentage of compromised nodes as shown in Equation (19).
+However, such a factor is not that crucial compared with the percentage of compromised nodes as shown in Equation 19.

-Fig. 9 gives the path anonymity for different percentages of compromised nodes with respect to the group size.
+Figure 9 gives the path anonymity for different percentages of compromised nodes with respect to the group size.
 For the single-copy forwarding scheme, the path anonymity gradually increases as the group size increases.
-From Figs. 8 and 9, we can conclude that our anonymity analysis approximates the simulation results with very high accuracy.
+From Figures 8 and 9, we can conclude that our anonymity analysis approximates the simulation results with very high accuracy.